mikro-orm/mikro-orm/docs/versioned_docs/version-6.1/upgrading-v5-to-v6.md

 ## `em.insert()` respects required properties

 `em.insert()` will now require you to pass all non-optional properties just like `em.create()` already did.
 Some properties might be defined as required for TS, but we have a default value for them (either runtime, or database one) - for such we can use `OptionalProps` symbol (or the new `Opt` type) to specify which properties should be considered as optional.

+## `.env` files are no longer automatically loaded

+Previously, if there was a `.env` file in your root directory, it was automatically loaded.
+Now instead of loading, it is only checked for the ORM env vars (those prefixed with `MIKRO_ORM_`) and all the others are ignored.
+If you want to access all your env vars defined in the `.env` file, call `dotenv.register()` yourself in your app (or possibly in your ORM config file).